 You have several options.
 If you or someone you know are traveling to a location near a destination school, you can consider bringing it yourself all the way to the school.
-Otherwise, you can also drop it to your closest Labdoo hub.
+Otherwise, you can also take it to your closest Labdoo hub.
 People in the hub will then take care of identifying a dootrip to bring the laptop to a school.

 Can I still contribute even if I don’t know much about computers?

-Yes! in fact, knowledge about computers is only a very small portion of the Labdoo project.
-So come and join the Labdoo mission by registering and/or contacting us at email@example.com.
+Yes!
+In fact, knowledge about computers is only a very small portion of the Labdoo project.
+So come and join the Labdoo mission by registering and/or contacting us at firstname.lastname@example.org.

 How can I get updates about Labdoo?

 You can find updated information about Labdoo by going to the website https://www.labdoo.org.
 Also, when you tag your laptop, you receive a Labdoo ID, and you're asked to provide your e-mail address, where you will receive automatic notifications of the status of your donated laptops and pictures of them as they make progress to a school.

 This FAQ was nice but it is hasn't answered all my questions.

 Labdoo is powered by a rich Wiki system where most of your questions should be answered.
 The wiki can be accessed via this link.
 If that is not enough, you can also go to the Labdoo teams page and directly post a question in any of the teams' walls.
 A labdooer will provide an answer.
 You can also directly send an email with your questions or comments by writing to email@example.com, the Labdoo team does its best to try to answer all the questions.